 We're all familiar with the strength of peer influence, but many fail to consider the potential for peer pressure to act as a positive motivational force in the workplace.

-The TINYpulse Employee Engagement and Organizational Culture Report found that 58 percent of the happiest employees will recognize and encourage their peers' success when given tools to make it easy.
-That recognition provides positive peer influence, and solidifies the notion that good work is valued by everyone in the company.
+This Employee Engagement and Organizational Culture Report found that 58% of the happiest employees will recognize and encourage their peers' success when given tools to make it easy.
+That recognition provides positive peer influence and solidifies the notion that good work is valued by everyone in the company.

 Although it's impossible to force your employees to forge friendships, you can implement strategies that will make it very difficult not to.
 Start by establishing a culture of appreciation and recognition.
 It's also helpful to design spaces that encourage collaboration, encourage cross-functional team projects, and introduce effective team-building activities.